GridGain-Demos/ignite-machine-learning-demo/README.md

 # maven commands to clear out and restart:

-cd <path>\ml-demo-interactive    { with pom.xml}
+1.cd <path>\ml-demo-interactive    { with pom.xml}
-mvn clean install
+2.mvn clean install
-mvn exec:java -Dexec.mainClass="org.gridgain.demo.interactive.<java file you want to run> - there are 3 services and 2 programs you need to run, see below "To Run" instructions
+3.mvn exec:java -Dexec.mainClass="org.gridgain.demo.interactive.<java file you want to run> - there are 3 services and 2 programs you need to run, see below "To Run" instructions

 # To run